 - News reports in 2008 said that the Indian consulate was requiring attested letters of consent from parents of the couple (or death certificate if mother or father dead).
 But consulate website information does not specify this requirement, and says parents are not notified (last checked Mar 2015).

-- Generally, European and western consulates (and embassies) do not perform wedding ceremonies or marry their citizens.
+- European and western consulates (and embassies) do not usually perform civil wedding ceremonies or marry their citizens.
 They'll have to go to church instead in the case of Christians, or find another option if not.
 Some exceptions:

 - Belgium - civil marriages can be done at embassy or consulate in some cases (criteria not clear), at least one party must be Belgian.

 - Czech Republic - embassy or consulate can marry Czech citizens.

 - Greece - civil wedding might be possible at consulate or embassy, unclear information provided, check with Greek consulate or embassy.

 - France - civil wedding possible if both are French (or just one but other party is not a UAE national?) and at least one party is resident in the UAE.

 - Norway - embassy or consulate will marry Norwegians, including visitors (not clear if one party must be resident or both can be visitors, check with embassy or consulate).

 - Poland - civil marriages can be done if at least one party is Polish.